-You can’t just rely on intuition when it comes to paid search – which makes user tests is an essential part of your PPC management.
+You can’t just rely on intuition when it comes to paid search – which makes user testing an essential part of your PPC management.
 Continuous ad testing will enable you to improve performance, understand what works within your campaigns and what needs to be adjusted.

-To give you a better understanding of your options – we’re going to talk about 5 of our favourite tools.
-Using one or more of these tools can help you generate more valuable traffic by making the best choices throughout your PPC campaign.
+To give you a better understanding of your options – today we’re going to talk about 5 of our favourite tools.
+We use these tools at our London agency to make the best choices for our clients and their PPC performance.

 Google Ads Draft and Experiments